Dj003088007/sb-vj/README.md

 and vue js for the frontend
 and the database is postgreql.

-This application has a feature, namely get articles from the database.
+This application has a feature is get articles from the database.
 Another feature is adding, editing and deleting articles to the database.
 ```